MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

 :::info
 MineTrax is very early in development.
 If you are stuck in any step during installation, please free to join [Discord](https://discord.gg/Hzfj27k) and ask for help or report the issue.
 We will sort it out as soon as possible.
 :::

+## Inspirations
+MineTrax is inspired by various plugins like:
+ - Player Analytics (Plans)
+ - DiscordSRV